Moldovan language: Discontinuation in Moldova and Ukraine

 On 13 January 2024, Ukrainian newspaper Dumska reported that the Ukrainian Ministry of Education and Science had announced all 16 schools in Odesa Oblast teaching "Moldovan" had dropped the term in favor of Romanian.
 However, Anatol Popescu, president of the Bessarabia National–Cultural Association, reported that in the Romanian school of Utkonosivka (Erdec-Burnu), the term had been replaced with "language of the national minority" instead, protesting against this and against other issues that had been reported regarding the school's intended renaming and reorganization into a high school.

-On 24 December, the Ukrainian Government approved a bill that would propose replacing "Moldovan" with Romanian on Ukraine's new proposed international list in the European Charter for Regional or Minority Languages, which would exclude it from the protected languages in Ukraine.
-The bill would also exclude the Belarusian and Russian languages.
-The bill required examination and approval by the Verkhovna Rada to enter into force.
+On 24 December, the Ukrainian government approved a bill that proposed replacing "Moldovan" with Romanian on Ukraine's new proposed international list in the European Charter for Regional or Minority Languages (ECRML), which would exclude it from the protected languages in Ukraine.
+The bill also excluded the Belarusian and Russian languages.
+It required examination and approval by the Verkhovna Rada, Ukraine's parliament, to enter into force.
 According to a BucPress article published on 12 September 2025, the bill was not examined and was considered withdrawn, with Ukraine's Ministry of Culture having announced that it was working to resubmit the bill for examination.

 A similar bill was subsequently submitted to the Verkhovna Rada by the government proposing to remove "Moldovan" and Russian from the list of protected languages, this time keeping Belarusian and also adding Czech, as reported by Adevărul, citing Glavkom, on 12 October.
+On 3 December, the bill was approved by the Verkhovna Rada, enabling the exclusion of Moldovan and Russian from Ukraine's list of languages protected in accordance with the ECRML.
+Ukrainian parliament member Yevheniia Kravchuk stated "We are correcting a historical inaccuracy.
+Instead of the artificial 'Moldovan' language, we are consecrating the Romanian language, just as it is recognized in Moldova itself."
+Zelenskyy signed the bill on 12 June, and it entered into force on 13 June, implementing the proposed amendments.

+On 26 February 2026, in a "1+1" format meeting in Tiraspol between Moldovan government and Transnistrian separatist representatives, Valeriu Chiveri, Moldova's Deputy Prime Minister for Reintegration, requested that all schools teaching in "Moldovan" in Transnistria switch to teaching in Romanian from 1 September of that year.
+Vitaly Ignatiev, Transnistria's Minister of Foreign Affairs, rejected this demand, stating that the "Moldovan"-speaking population in Transnistria should decide.